project-feynman/v3/README.md

 Our mission is to make MIT a vibrant place where everyone helps each other, so nobody has to stay up late studying alone.
 In doing so, we will accelerate the world's transition into open education.

 ## Inspirations
-The project was inspired by [The Number Devil](https://booksjar.com/pdf-epub-the-number-devil-a-mathematical-adventure-download/) and [Surely You're Joking Mr Feynman](https://b-ok.global/book/1673299/ae9bd9?regionChanged=&redirect=20279758).
+The project was inspired by many things.
+[The Number Devil](https://booksjar.com/pdf-epub-the-number-devil-a-mathematical-adventure-download/), [Surely You're Joking Mr Feynman](https://b-ok.global/book/1673299/ae9bd9?regionChanged=&redirect=20279758), Dr Hiluluk from One Piece, Discord, ExplainEverything, Piazza and Maplestory.

 Everything starts with a question.
 "What is the intuition behind P = NP?".
 The Number Devil responds, and invites you to a classroom.
 The devil draws on the whiteboard, and soon the doodles come to life.